 One of the only live performances ever from Red Dawn has found it's way to YouTube!
 In 1992 David & Larry Baud did a promo tour of Japan, and this Acoustic Version of I'll Be There was performed live on Japanese Television.
 Thanks to whoever posted it!

 Happy the Man's latest album, titled "The Muse Awakens" has received rave reviews internationally.
 The album was mixed by Eric Schilling at Sonic Adventures Studio.
-The CD is currently out of print but will be re-released in early 2017 and will be available on this website.
-Click here to visit the Happy the Man site.
+The CD is currently available on this website.

 Red Dawn CDs can be purchased on this website via PayPal.

 David participated in a panel discussion on studio design at the AES Show held in October, 2017 in NY.
 The panel was moderated by legendary studio designer John Storyk (Hendrix's Electric Lady Studios, Bruce Springsteen, Alicia Keys, Green Day, Aerosmith and Berklee College of Music).
 Other panelists included legendary Grammy-awarded recording engineer Eddie Kramer (Jimi Hendrix, Led Zepplin, The Beatles, etc.).
 (L-R: Eddie Kramer, John Storyk and David Rosenthal).

 Harry Connick Jr. joined Billy Joel and his band on Harry's talk show on September 12, 2017.
 Harry played piano and sang with Billy on Don't Ask Me Why and he played accordian on Vienna.